jayp570/cloudsim-eec/README.md

-Each algorithm is a different branch in the repository.
-The current branch, main, is simply the starter code provided to us.
-Please go to the other branches to see our scheduling algorithms.

-Algorithms
-1. Greedy
-2. PMapper
-3. E-Eco
-4. Load Balanced Power Saving (branch named roundrobin due to a change of plans)
+This is NOT a round robin algorithm.
+When this branch was created, it was meant to be a round robin algorithm.
+However, we changed plans and this is now a load balanced power saving algorithm.
+It migrates tasks from machines that have high utilization to low utilization, balancing task loads.
+It also shuts off machines that do not have active tasks in order to save energy.

 This is the repository for the Cloud Simulator project for CS 378.
-To run this project, you can compile the Scheduler with `make scheduler` and run `make simulator` to create your simulator executable.
-Run `./simulator Input.md` to see your results.
+To run this project, you can run `make all` to build the executable, which you can then run with `./simulator`.

 For questions, please reach out to any of the course staff on via email (anish.palakurthi@utexas.edu, tarun.mohan@utexas.edu, mootaz@austin.utexas.edu) or Ed Discussion.